 Eager to continue to enhance her qualifications, in 2014 Melissa completed her ASCA Teaching Diploma and in 2016 completed her Licentiate in Performance with Trinity College,London.
 Melissa is an active member of CSPT the Communication, Speech and Performance Teachers Association of Queensland and has been a member for over two decades.

-Melissa has taught in studios and classrooms for 27 years.
-Melissa has directed many large scale productions with casts of up to 150 performers from ages five and up.
+Melissa has taught in studios and classrooms for over 25 years while also directed many large scale productions with casts of up to 150 performers from ages five and up.